-At week 3 of your pregnancy, your little one is just starting to become an embryo.
-Up until now, your little one was referred to as a zygote, which is the fertilised egg that contains the DNA of each parent.
+At week 3 of your pregnancy, your child is just starting to become an embryo.
+Up until now, your developing fetus was referred to as a zygote, which is the fertilised egg that contains the DNA of each parent.
 The zygote is a single cell that multiplies to become a blastocyst, which is a bigger cluster of cells that has an outer layer and an inner layer.
-The inner layer will become your little one, and the outer layer will become the placenta.
+The inner layer will become your child, and the outer layer will become the placenta.
 It takes about six days for the blastocyst to make its way to your uterus.
 Once it reaches your uterus, the blastocyst will start to burrow down into the uterine lining where it becomes an embryo.

 After the blastocyst attaches to the uterus, three layers will form.
 They are the:

-You probably won’t feel big changes taking place inside, or face any major pregnancy symptoms.
-However, your body has already started to create a friendly environment for the newly-fertilised egg.
-To provide nutrients to your little one, your body will produce higher levels of hormones.
+You probably won’t feel big changes taking place inside, or face any major pregnancy symptoms at week 3.
+Little did you know, your body has already started to create a friendly environment for the newly-fertilised egg.
+To provide nutrients to your fetus, your body will produce higher levels of hormones.

-You may notice a few general pregnancy symptoms in this early stage, such as:
+You may notice a few general pregnancy symptoms in the third week, such as:

 You should continue eating well, exercise, and take pregnancy milk.
-Frisomum Gold® is formulated with DualCare+™ and has the essential nutrients you need to support physiological changes during pregnancy, and provides a good foundation for your ever-growing little one.
-In most cases, the third week of pregnancy is still too early to detect your little one.
+In most cases, the third week of pregnancy is still too early to detect your child or fetus.
 Home pregnancy tests will not reveal a pregnancy until 3 to 5 days before or after a missed period.
 If your menstrual cycle is regular, then the first indication that you could be pregnant is missing your period.
 There are many other reasons for a delayed or missed period, and the only way to know for sure is to take a pregnancy test.

 If your test is positive, calm down, and your next priority is to make an appointment with a doctor.
-You are just at the start of your pregnancy journey, but your doctor will be able to advise on the best way to take care of yourself and your little one.
+You are just at the start of your pregnancy journey, but your doctor will be able to advise on the best way to take care of yourself and your child.